 Treatment for rheumatoid arthritis is aimed at reducing inflammation and pain as well as to prevent deformities.
 Before initiating treatment, the doctor or practitioner explains to the patient that the disease itself is a supportive part and extremely part of the plan of plan.
 When inflammation occurs, rest is recommended to reduce the symptom.
 To maintain the normal movement of affected joints, exercises based on a special program are required for each patient.
 One extremely effective way to lessen pain and inflammation is heat therapy.
 Also, natural supplements containing A-3 fatty acids can help reduce some of the symptoms of this disease.

-A form of complementary and alternative medicine, cupping therapy is one of the major branches of Fort Lauderdale Chinese medicine.
+A form of complementary and alternative medicine, cupping therapy is one of the major branches of Spokane Chinese medicine.
 This healing technique increases blood circulation and relieves pain while eliminating inflammatory substances and body wastes and toxins.
 Cupping therapy is an extremely powerful healing modality for rheumatoid arthritis.
 It alleviates inflammation and pain on the affected joints.
 In 2005, the Egyptian Journal of Immunology stated that “Combined with standard medicinal therapy, blood-letting cupping has a wide range of benefits.
 It leads to significant improvement on the pateint’s clinical condition especially visual analogue pain scale, it meaningfully lowers the laboratory markers of rheumatoid arthritis activity and regulates immune cellular conditions.”
 In one other study, submitted in partial fulfillment for M.D degree in Mansoura University, researchers say that “One of the most effective uses of cupping therapy is its use in the relief of rheumatoid arthritis symptoms.”
 “Cupping is used in the treatment of several diseases including arthritis”.
 Lastly, you need to look for a licensed and qualified cupping therapist or acupuncturist to perform cupping therapy for you or your loved one.